 “All the effort must be made by you; Buddhas only show the way.
 Follow this path and practice meditation; go beyond the power of Mara.”
 (Dhammapada 276)

-In the Torah, Yahweh gives Law to the chosen people.
+In the Torah, Yahweh gives the Law to the chosen people.

 “Then God said to Abraham, “As for you, you must keep my covenant, you and your descendants after you for the generations to come.”
 (Genesis 17:9)

 The world sees all kinds of unhinged religions.
 Let us add another one to the list with this Sacred Grove religion.
-Instead of searching for comfort in an artificial garden, consider how Nature influenced people who lived close to the wilderness.
+Instead of searching for comfort in an artificial garden, we will consider how Nature influenced people who lived close to the wilderness.
 Stories collected from Aboriginal Australians portray people interacting with animals as well as other objects in the environment (Parker, 1897).
 White men thought the foragers understood Nature because they lived close to the land.
-According to the European interpretation of Australian mythology, the Creator formed the Earth and gave the Australians their traditions during the Dreamtime.
+According to the European interpretation of Australian mythology, the Creator formed the Earth and imparted the traditions of the Australian people during the Dreamtime.
 This Dreamtime embodies the story of the land and the people.
-These stories contain a reverence for the Earth and portray a people who had a continuity with Nature by being part of Nature’s continuity.
+These stories convey a reverence for the Earth and portray a people who had a profound connection with Nature, being an integral part of the land.

-Popular literature says Native Americans celebrated a Great Spirit.
+Popular literature suggests that Native Americans revered a Great Spirit.
 This Great Spirit contains a great mystery learned by those who act in a sacred manner.
-People can talk about the Great Spirit while talking about stuff in Nature such as the Sun.
+People can talk about the Great Spirit while talking about stuff in Nature, such as the Sun.
 This is kind of like Nature worship.
 At least such a religion seems to value stuff in Nature.
 Hollywood movies portray old Native Americans as wise and understanding of the Earth.
 That is an appealing story.

 Not all pagans love Nature.
-In New York, a priestess would give gifts to the guardians of the elements to get control over the elements.
+In New York, a priestess would give gifts to the guardians of the elements to gain control over the elements.
 This lady had no actual love for the elements.
-People who forgot how to love Nature emphasize the fear of Nature and control over objects.
+People who have forgotten how to love Nature emphasize the fear of Nature and the control over objects.
 The priestess followed a tradition descended from a West African civilization.
-Though museums sometimes put artifacts from West Africa in the primitive culture section, scholars should have put these artifacts with the products of advanced civilization.
-West Africa had about the same technology as ancient Rome.
+Although museums sometimes place artifacts from West Africa in the “primitive culture” section, scholars should have placed these artifacts alongside the products of advanced civilization.
+West Africa had a similar level of technology to ancient Rome.
 Agricultural societies, such as ancient Rome and ancient Greece, used sacrifices to get favors from the gods.
-The need for control seems to be a common feature of civilized cultures, where not only are people controlled, but individuals feel the need to get control.
+The need for control seems to be a common feature of civilized cultures.
+In such cultures where people are controlled, individuals also feel the need to get control.

 Instead of control, we should try to understand Nature.
 A circle of 28 pillars surrounding the temple maps the lunar cycle.
-The space between the pillars portrays a door to nowhere, on account of the nothing outside the cycles.
+The space between the pillars is a door to nowhere.
+There is nothing outside the cycles.
 Connect each pillar to its neighbor by a beam called an Eko, which personifies a virgin wood nymph, and the symbol for Eko resembles the symbol for Pi.
 An unbroken circle of 28 Ekos is about nine Ekos wide.
 Each Ekos should be wide enough for us to walk through.
-The lodge has a pillar in the middle, with beams connecting all other pillars, to stand for a body at the center of the temple surrounded by 28 days, where the four quarters of the temple divide the circle into four weeks.
-There are no rules for much of this temple you must build.
-It could be an actual structure or even a small circle on a mat.
-I do not even use a circle.
-I know it is there.
+The lodge has a pillar in the middle, with beams connecting all other pillars, representing a body at the center of the temple surrounded by 28 days, where the four quarters of the temple divide the circle into four weeks.
+There are no rules for much of this temple that you must build.
+It could be an actual structure or a small circle on the ground.
+You do not even need to use a circle if you know it is there.

-Sometimes, people tell me what structure belongs in a Natural society.
+You can still build a garden if you want.
+Sometimes, people tell me what structures belong in a Natural society.
 Since these people were educated in liberal colleges, they were told that privilege is bad, so they think a Natural society would not have privileged people.
-I tried to tell them that privilege isn’t always bad.
-Let us not ignore how sometimes institutions groom the privilege to do more good than harm.
+I tried to tell them that privilege isn’t always a bad thing.
+Let us not ignore how sometimes institutions groom the privileged to do more good than harm.
 Many great authors, artists, and inventors came from privilege.
 We do not need to cancel all functional structures in our society.
 A society that lives close to Nature could have multiple structures.
+It does not require everyone to dress alike or live in houses that are the same size.
+Some people can have nice things.

 Section 3: The White Goddess